Thrift store chic

 An example of a thrift store outfit.

 Thrift store chic refers to a style of dressing where clothes are cheap and/or used.
 Clothes are often purchased from thrift stores such as the Salvation Army, Goodwill, or Value Village.
 Originally popular among the hippies of the 1960s, this fashion movement resurfaced during the mid-1980s among teenagers, and expanded into the 1990s with the growing popularity of such music and style influences including the grunge band Nirvana.
-Thrift store chic can be considered as an anti-fashion statement because it does not follow fashion trends and does not attempt to look expensive or new.
+Thrift store chic can be considered an anti-fashion statement because it does not follow fashion trends and does not attempt to look expensive or new.

 Thrift store chic is often composed with vintage T-shirts (striped tees and anything with vintage graphics, in particular), sweaters, flannel 'lumberjack' shirts, and worn and torn jeans.
-This laid back, nonchalant, and aloof look became fashionable and trendy without attempting to.
-Originally worn for a variety of reasons, which include an homage, or attempt to resurrect earlier styles, or even in protest to the exploitation of third world child workers in sweat shops.
-By the late 2000s many of the younger indie kids wore thrift store clothes primarily for its ironic anti-fashion connotations.
+This laid-back, nonchalant, and aloof look became fashionable and trendy without attempting to.
+Originally worn for a variety of reasons, which include an homage, or attempt to resurrect earlier styles, or even in protest to child labour and exploitation in sweatshops.
+By the late 2000s, many of the younger indie kids wore thrift store clothes primarily for their ironic anti-fashion connotations.